EmptySamurai/widgetscript/README.md

-# widgetscript
+# widget-script
-Python library for widget creation in Jupyter notebooks with seamless communication between Python and JavaScript
+Python library for widget development in Jupyter notebooks with seamless communication between Python and JavaScript